sonettd/q2-karenina/doc/q2-karenina_tutorial.md

 #### Fitting the simulated datset using a cohort model

-REMINDER: If you didn't download both datasets at the beginning, The data used in this tutorial can be found [here](https://github.com/zaneveld/karenina/blob/master/data/fit_timeseries/simulation.qza?raw=true)
+> **Note:** If you didn't download both datasets at the beginning, The data used in this tutorial can be found [here](https://github.com/zaneveld/karenina/blob/master/data/fit_timeseries/simulation.qza?raw=true)

 Using fit_timeseries, we will attempt to estimate these input parameters by fitting to the treatment cohorts.